 Conceptual photos not only have to be appealing but hold thoughts as well.
 And the best way to do so is by capturing the struggles of life.
-To make Conceptual photography go on step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.
+To make Conceptual photography go one step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.

 Creative Otherworldly Portraits

 Who says the otherworldly portrait cannot inspire conceptual photography.
-From taking on heaven, space, quirky costumes, and what not, conceptual and fine art photography can go any length.
+From taking on heaven, space, quirky costumes, and whatnot, conceptual and fine art photography can go any length.
 There is a lot to play with, as David LaChapelle did.

 Using Children and Props to recreate the nostalgia